codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 #### Helm step action modes

-The Helm step can operate in one of three modes, as defined by the `action` field:
+The Helm step can operate in one of three modes, as defined by the `action` field, which can be one of the following:

-1. `install`: Installs the chart into a Kubernetes cluster.
-This is the default mode if not explicitly set.
+1. `install`: Installs the Helm chart into a Kubernetes cluster.
+This is the default mode if one is not explicitly set.
-2. `push`: Packages the chart and pushes it to the repository.
+2. `push`: Packages the Helm chart and pushes it to the repository.
-3. `auth`: Authenticate only.
-Only sets up authentication and adds the repo to the Helm.
+3. `auth`: Sets up authentication, and adds one or more Helm repos.
 This mode is useful to write your own Helm commands using the freestyle step's `commands` property, but still allow the step to handle authentication.

+**Multiple Helm contexts for pipeline**

+If you have imported multiple Helm contexts into the same pipeline:
+* For the `install` and `push` actions, you need to define the primary Helm context to use through the `primary_helm_context` argument.
+* For the `auth` action, to use the repos from the Helm contexts imported into the pipeline, add `use_repos_for_auth_action: 'true'`.
+Otherwise, imported contexts, if any, are ignored for the `auth` action.

+For a description of these and other arguments, see [Helm step configuration fields](#helm-step-configuration-fields).

 #### Helm values